deborahlim/tgc-assignment-1/README.md

   3. External button to show user location with a marker and pop up
   4. Showing different markers with keyword search
   5. Showing directions when enter address into direction inputs
+  6. Zooming to marker and opening pop up when user click on food search result
+  7. Closing fod pop up when user move mouse out of search result

 - Each layer group